beenotung/silencecut-ffmpeg/README.md

 This package can be invoked with npx without explicit installation.

+### Option 0: Download the standalone executable

+This option is available for Windows, MacOS and Linux users _without nodejs runtime_.

+The executable is available in the [release page](https://github.com/beenotung/silencecut-ffmpeg/releases).

+After downloading the executable, you can use it as a command line tool.
+You may add the directory of the executable to your `PATH` environment variable for convenience.

 ### Option 1: Using `npx` without installation

 You can run the tool directly from the npm registry without having to install it globally or locally: